jason-s-yu/neuromechcraft/README.md

 In [src/](src/), you can find some benchmarking scripts.

-- `0_sample_render.py` renders 600 frames worth of video
+- `0_singlecam_rendering_minerl.py` renders 600 frames worth of video straight from Minecraft
   - on WSL2 Win 11 Ubuntu 22.04.5 with GPU rendering (RTX 3090) confirmed with `nvidia-smi`, approx 20-45% GPU usage.
 Elapsed duration about 22-25 seconds.
-  - avg frame time is about 30-40 ms.
+  - avg frame time is about 30-40 ms == about 28-30 fps
   - video is rendered to a 60 fps timeline
+- `1_singlecam_with_pipeline.py` has the agent move one step forward and jump, before rendering to output
+  - we also pipe the raw rgb data to NMF/flygym and show the fly representation in video
+- `1_singlecam_with_pipeline_random.py` same as the above, but the action is randomized.